 Auto-Mini folding bike

-The Auto-Mini was a folding bike made by Steyr-Daimler-Puch (usually referred to simply as "Puch"), an Austrian bicycle company, in the early 1970's.
+The Auto-Mini was a folding bike made by the Junior Fahrradwerke in Graz and Köflach, Austria, from 1965/66 to 1975.
 The bike was primarily made for department stores and mail order companies which carried their respective name on the head badge decal but it always said "Auto-Mini" in large type on the main frame tube.
 There were two versions of the Auto-Mini, a "Junior" model and a larger model with a slightly longer wheelbase.
 The Junior model could be distinguished by the word "Junior" appearing in the "T" of the word "Auto-Mini" in small script letters.
 All models had 20" wheels and were either single speed or equipped with a 3-speed Sturmey-Archer hub or a Fichtel & Sachs 2-speed Duomatic hub.

 In the U.S., Montgomery Ward and J.C.
 Penney sold the bike, as did Simpsons-Sears (badged "Executive") in Canada.
 "Kent" badged examples are also common as they were a wholesale importer and distributor of the Auto-Mini in North America.
 Occasionally a well known bicycle company such as Elswick Hopper in England for example, would carry it as an OEM folding bike offering.